DSPR - MECC Update 2025

 Restoration work is also underway at DSPR’s main building in Gaza city, this will enable the two primary healthcare centers to reopen.

-Alongside healthcare, DSPR teams have been actively distrusting water, nutrients and providing psychological first aid to those returning from the south to northern Gaza.
+Alongside healthcare, DSPR teams have been actively distributing water, nutrients and providing psychological first aid to those returning from the south to northern Gaza.

 Despite the ceasefire, Churches continue to house around 570 displaced Palestinian Christians, as their homes have been destroyed or lack of essential utilities like water and electricity.
 The Churches have access to water, communal kitchens and a safe place to sleep.